-Prospective students in Human Resource Management should adhere to the following admission requirements:
+Prospective students in Human Resource Management must adhere to the following admission requirements:

-- a.
-A student should be in possession of a BA honours or BCOM honours degree in Human Resource Management.
-The study content of this degree must be to the satisfaction of the dean and the director of the School for Human Resource Sciences and School for Behavioural Sciences (Vanderbijlpark Campus).
-The degree should include the following subjects: Research methodology and research report, applied labour relations, Human capacity development, Organisational behaviour, Human resource strategies and Practical Statistics. - b.
-The student must have obtained an average of 65% in the honours degree in order to qualify to be invited to the selection process. - c.
-The research ability of the student must be to the satisfaction of the school directors of the Potchefstroom and Vanderbijlpark Campuses and the director of the research entities.
+- a) A student should be in possession of a BA honours or BCOM honours degree in Industrical Psychology or Human Resource Management.
+The study content of this degree must be to the satisfaction of the dean and the director of the School for Behavioural Sciences (Vaal Triangle Campus).
+The degree should include the following subjects: Research methodology and Research report, and Practical Statistics. - b) The student must have obtained a minimum average of 65% in the honours degree in order to qualify to be invited to the selection process. - c) The research ability of the student must be to the satisfaction of the relevant school director and the director of the research entity.
 Students whose abilities in research methods (as determined during the selection process) are deemed not to be adequate will only be accepted into the master's programme after successfully completing a research methodology course.
-(Such a course is made available by the Faculty of Economic and Management Sciences or any other course to the satisfaction of the director of the research entities). - d.
-Prospective students should also pass a selection process directed at the measurement of the competencies set for Human Resource Practitioners by the South African Board for People Practices.
-The selection process includes a competency examination in Statistics.
-Students whose abilities in Statistics are deemed not to be adequate will only be accepted into the master's programme after successfully completing a Statistics course.
-Such a course is made available by the Faculty of Economic and Management Sciences.
+(A research methodology course is made available by Optentia Research Focus Area; or any other research methodology course to the satisfaction of the director of the research entity). - d) Prospective students must also pass a selection process directed at the measurement of the competencies set for Human Resource Practitioners.
+The selection process includes a competency examination in Scientific Reasoning.
+Students whose abilities in Scientific Reasoning are deemed not to be adequate will only be accepted into the master's programme after successfully completing the prescribed Scientific Reasoning course.